mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

     return x
 ```

 First we create our $$ y_{goal} $$, called `goal` in the code.
 Next we initialize our $$ \vec x $$ as a random 784-dimensional vector.
 With this vector we can now start gradient descent, which is really only two lines of code.
 The first line `d = input_derivative(net,x,goal)` calculates $$ \nabla_x C $$ using backpropagation (the full code for this is in the notebook for the curious, but we’ll skip describing it here as it’s really just a ton of math.
-If you want a very good description of what backprop is (which is what `input_derivative` is doing) check out [this website](http://neuralnetworksanddeeplearning.com/chap2.html) (incidentally, the same place we got the neural network implementation from)).
-The second and final line of the gradient descent loop, `x -= eta * d` is just the update.
+If you want a very good description of what backprop is (which is what `input_derivative` is really doing) check out [this website](http://neuralnetworksanddeeplearning.com/chap2.html) (incidentally, the same place we got the neural network implementation from)).
+The second and final line of the gradient descent loop, `x -= eta * d` is the update.
 We move in the direction opposite the gradient with step size `eta`.

 Here are non-targeted adversarial examples for each class along with the neural network's predictions: